 Fruits and Vegetables

-we all know how many vitamins vegetables and fruits have.
+It is common knowledge that vegetables and fruits are rich in a variety of vitamins.
 Not only do they complement our dish every meal, but they also provide us with some of the necessary sources and vitamins that keep us healthy.
 During pregnancy, the recommended portion is 5 every day.

 Dark green vegetables are rich in many types of vitamins and minerals.
 Spinach, broccoli, and kale can be cooked with many other sources of protein and carbs.
 The best thing about veggies is that they are a great source of fiber that can prevent constipation, reduce blood sugar, and improve the overall digestive system.